 To push water through the membrane, we need more pressure, and more pressure means more power.
 And to achieve more power we need an electrical power source.

 It also provides pre-filtration so that the unrefined water can be cleansed and all the lethal metals can get removed.
 Thus, maintaining the natural mineral contempt in the water.
 It runs with electricity.back to menu ↑

 Ultra Violet or UV purifier is also run by electricity and kills infectious bacteria and viruses present in the water.
 The UV rays penetrate the germs and attack deep into their genetic core.
 Thereby disposal of the potential germ reproduction makes the water entirely fit for consumption.
 Presently, this filtration system has proven itself to be highly trustworthy and pocket-friendly.

 Moreover, it is highly complementary to chemicals.
 Besides, it maintains the color and taste of the consumable water.
 Furthermore, the systems are quite compact and easy to use.back to menu ↑

 What is Ultra Filtration (UF): UF Water Purifier?

-Ultra Filtration or UF Water Purifier mainly uses the technology of ultrafiltration for the complete elimination of impurities in water.
+Ultra Filtration or UF Water Purifier mainly uses ultrafiltration technology for the complete elimination of impurities in water.
 The process is a type of membrane filtration that works on the principle of hydrostatic pressure.
 It is similar to RO technology but uses membranes of larger pores.

 The primary drawback of this method is that it is incapable of removing the TDS from water.
-In case the water has a low TDS ( Totally Dissolved Solids) level, the UF system can adjust the level of the solids dissolved in the water.
+If the water has a low TDS ( Totally Dissolved Solids) level, the UF system can adjust the level of the solids dissolved in the water.